Dng120696/Online_Store_App/README.md

 ## Overview

 Welcome to our Online Store App, a robust web application built with Ruby on Rails.
 This document outlines the key features and customer stories that define our platform's functionality.
-Our application aims to provide a seamless shopping experience through comprehensive features including user authentication, product management, cart and checkout systems, payment integration with PayMongo, order management, and a chat capabilities via SendBird API.
+Our application aims to provide a seamless shopping experience through comprehensive features including user authentication, product management, cart and checkout systems, payment integration with PayMongo API, order management, and a chat capabilities via SendBird API.

 ## Table of Contents
 1. [User Stories](#user-stories)